 7. INTELLECTUAL PROPERTY

 7.1 License.
-Subject to the terms herein, Xometry grants to You a limited, revocable, non- exclusive license to use the Website for your personal or internal business Xometry and its licensors retain all ownership and intellectual property rights to the Website and all contents therein.
+Subject to the terms herein, Xometry grants to You a limited, revocable, non- exclusive license to use the Website and the Mini Program for your personal or internal business Xometry and its licensors retain all ownership and intellectual property rights to the Website and the Mini Program and all contents therein.
 You shall not or permit any third party to:

-reverse engineer, disassemble or decompile the Website, the pricing and matching algorithms of Xometry, or Xometry’s geometry parsing engine;
+reverse engineer, disassemble or decompile the Website and the Mini Program, the pricing and matching algorithms of Xometry, or Xometry’s geometry parsing engine;

-use any manual or automated software devices or other processes (including but not limited to spiders, robots, scrapers, crawlers, avatars, data mining tools or the like) to “scrape” or download data from any web pages contained in the Website;
+use any manual or automated software devices or other processes (including but not limited to spiders, robots, scrapers, crawlers, avatars, data mining tools or the like) to “scrape” or download data from any web pages contained in the Website and the Mini Program;

-access the Website in order to build a similar or competitive website, application or service;
+access the Website and the Mini Program in order to build a similar or competitive website, application or service;

-except as expressly stated herein, no part of the Website may be copied, reproduced, distributed, republished, downloaded, displayed, posted or transmitted in any form or by any means;
+except as expressly stated herein, no part of the Website and the Mini Program may be copied, reproduced, distributed, republished, downloaded, displayed, posted or transmitted in any form or by any means;

-use the Website for any illegal or illicit purpose, including to manufacture certain products, components, goods or tools designed or intended for use in firearms;
+use the Website and the Mini Program for any illegal or illicit purpose, including to manufacture certain products, components, goods or tools designed or intended for use in firearms;

-Send, upload, collect, transmit, store, use, post, publish, or otherwise communicate on the Website any data, information, pictures, videos, music or other materials or content that: (a) contains any computer viruses, worms, malicious code, or any software intended to damage or alter a computer system or data; (b) You do not have the lawful right to send, upload, collect, transmit, store, use, post, publish, or otherwise communicate; (c) is false, intentionally misleading, or impersonates any other person, including reviews that are not representative of your experience; (d) is libelous, slanderous, defamatory, bullying, harassing, abusive, threatening, vulgar, obscene, or offensive, or that contains pornography, nudity, or graphic or gratuitous violence, or that promotes violence, racism, discrimination, bigotry, hatred, or physical harm of any kind against any group or individual; (e) is harmful to minors in any way or targeted at minors; (f) infringes, violates or otherwise misappropriates the intellectual property or other rights of any third party (including any moral right, privacy right or right of publicity); or (g) encourages any conduct that may violate any applicable laws or would give rise to civil or criminal liability;
+Send, upload, collect, transmit, store, use, post, publish, or otherwise communicate on the Website and the Mini Program any data, information, pictures, videos, music or other materials or content that: (a) contains any computer viruses, worms, malicious code, or any software intended to damage or alter a computer system or data; (b) You do not have the lawful right to send, upload, collect, transmit, store, use, post, publish, or otherwise communicate; (c) is false, intentionally misleading, or impersonates any other person, including reviews that are not representative of your experience; (d) is libelous, slanderous, defamatory, bullying, harassing, abusive, threatening, vulgar, obscene, or offensive, or that contains pornography, nudity, or graphic or gratuitous violence, or that promotes violence, racism, discrimination, bigotry, hatred, or physical harm of any kind against any group or individual; (e) is harmful to minors in any way or targeted at minors; (f) infringes, violates or otherwise misappropriates the intellectual property or other rights of any third party (including any moral right, privacy right or right of publicity); or (g) encourages any conduct that may violate any applicable laws or would give rise to civil or criminal liability;

 Share, transfer or otherwise provide access to an account designated for You to another person;